-All families are further reminded that since the adoption of the Education Reform Act in 1993, the Massachusetts Department of Elementary and Secondary Education mandates that all students are required to pass the grade 10 MCAS tests in English Language Arts (ELA), Mathematics and one of the four high school Science and Technology Engineering tests as one condition of eligibility for a high school diploma (in addition to fulfilling local requirements).
+All families are further reminded that since the adoption of the Education Reform Act in 1993, the Massachusetts Department of Elementary and Secondary Education mandates that all students are required to participate in an administration of the High School MCAS ELA, mathematics, and science exams as one condition of eligibility for a high school diploma (in addition to fulfilling local requirements).
 These tests are administered throughout the spring for all Grade 10 students.
 In addition, all grade 9 students who have completed the biology curriculum will be given the MCAS science exam.
-Students who do not meet the minimum score requirement of 220 will have the opportunity for retesting several times before their projected graduation date.